Ichikawa, Chiba

 Ichikawa (市川市, Ichikawa-shi) is a city in western Chiba Prefecture, Japan.
-As of 31 January 2024, the city had an estimated population of 491,716 in 251,142 households and a population density of 8559 persons per km2.
+As of 31 January 2024, the city had an estimated population of 492,749 in 256,229 households and a population density of 8577 persons per km2.
 The total area of the city is 57.45 sqkm.
-The city has a concentration of the wide-area traffic network that connects the center of Tokyo with many areas of Chiba Prefecture.
+The city has good transportation connections to the center of Tokyo, as with many areas of Chiba Prefecture.
 Major rail routes and roads pass through the city.